bloomdata-com-my/datasets/README.md

   > - No text with diacritics and special characters found in column: `product_category_name`.
   > - No text with diacritics and special characters found in column: `product_category_name_english`.

-- Since all columns are unique and clean, and they will be merged with the `products` DataFrame later, no additional data transformation is necessary.
+- All columns are unique and clean.
+As they will be merged with the `products` DataFrame, no additional data transformation is needed.

 - Below are the first 3 rows of the `llm_product_category_name_translation` table after processing and storing in the database.
   > - The complete table is available in `llm_product_category_name_translation.parquet`.